Historical Football Kits

 Background

 celtic 1888 first kitIn the mid-1880s, the success of Hibernians FC had inspired Irish communities throughout Scotland to form their own clubs, usually with "Hibernian" or "Harp" in their name.
 With a quarter of a million people of Irish descent living in and around Glasgow, it was only a matter of time before a powerful club would emerge.
 The driving force would be a member of the Marist order originally from County Sligo, Brother Walfrid: on November 6 1887 a meeting was held in St Mary's Church, Calton, with the aim of forming a football club to raise money and alleviate poverty in the East End of the city.
 Brother Walfrid opposed the idea of calling the club Glasgow Hibernians and came up with the name Celtic FC.
-(The title was originally pronounced "Kel-tik" but Irish Gaelic speakers used "Sel-tik" and this pronunciation stuck.)
-One of the club's nicknames, "The Bhoys" dates from this era when they were described as the "bold boys," the additional "h" being added to phonetically represent the Irish pronunciation.
-In common with all Scottish clubs with Irish roots, Celtic adopted green and white as their colours.
+(The title was originally pronounced "Kel-tik" but Irish Gaelic speakers used "Sel-tik" and this pronunciation stuck.)celtic crest 1888 One of the club's nicknames, "The Bhoys" dates from this era when they were described as the "bold boys," the additional "h" being added to phonetically represent the Irish pronunciation.
+In common with all Scottish clubs with Irish roots, Celtic adopted green and white as their colours and wore a Celtic cross on their earliest shirts.

 The fledgling club received generous support from the Edinburgh Hibernians, who played several exhibition matches to raise funds and lent Celtic their best players.
 While Brother Walfrid had only the highest motives his partners took a more hard-nosed attitude.
 John Glass, a builder from Donegal and Pat Welsh, a tailor who had left Ireland under furtive circumstances 20 years previously observed the coming of professionalism in England in 1885 and correctly assumed that Scotland would follow: furthermore a club that could draw on the loyalty of 250,000 potential supporters could make an awful lot of money.
 In August 1888, without the knowledge of Brother Walfrid or the club committee, Glass signed eight of Hibs' best players, having offered them (illegal) cash inducements.
 The consequences for Hibs were catastrophic and within three years the Edinburgh club had collapsed.